Keeping infrastructure safe and operational

 The techniques previously developed for real time non-contact metrology were only useful within controlled (indoor) environments.
 They also had to be operated by specialist trained staff.

-“Our research at Bristol has overcome these limitations by focusing on improved tracking algorithms and developing better understanding of the factors controlling accuracy, resolution, errors and reliability,” says Professor Kevin Potter who specialises in composites manufacture in the Department of Aerospace Engineering.
+“Our research at Bristol has overcome these limitations by focusing on improved tracking algorithms and developing better understanding of the factors controlling accuracy, resolution, errors and reliability,” says Professor Kevin Potter who specialises in composites manufacture in the School of Civil, Aerospace and Design Engineering.
 “We’ve also worked very hard on system integration and making the technology easy to use.”

 Keeping more than trains running safely